unrealrobin/timbermvp/docs/Portfolio/PlayerCombatSystem.md

 - All ability logic lives in the ability.
 - All VFX/Sounds/Animations are Encapsulated in the ability class.
 2. Drag and Drop Actor Component
-- Any Playable Character can have the Component added to them.
+- Any Playable Character can have the Component added.
 3. Dynamic Ability
-- Abilities should be able to be swapped at Runtime, upgraded, etc.
+- Abilities should be able to be swapped at runtime and upgraded.
 ---

 ## Why this works
-The Player combat system is comprised of an Actor Component that handles the players abilties dependent on which weapon is equipped.
+The player combat system uses an Actor Component that manages the player’s abilities based on the currently equipped weapon.
-Each weapon has encapsulated abilities that control their own behavior.
-Abilties can be swapped out at runtime and can be created by subclassing the UWeaponAbility class.
-Abilities control the Life Time of the Instantiated Ability Object.
+Each weapon owns encapsulated abilities that control their own behavior.
+Abilities can be swapped at runtime and are created by subclassing the `UWeaponAbilityBase` class.
+Each ability manages the lifetime of its instantiated object and cleans itself up when execution completes.

 ## Code Map